In the first two installments in this series, I looked at the rise of

 This is the realm of what I think of as “synthesis platforms” that unite and give meaning to textual, quantitative and object data.
 Such platforms could also “liberate,” if you will, the findings of data analysis to give further meaning to strategically valuable information in the form of second-order data sets.

-This suggests how technologies from digital forensics to Business Intelligence will have a growing impact on data-driven security – provided we embrace the “fourth paradigm” of data-driven investigation, which I’ll examine in the next post in this series.
+This suggests how technologies from digital forensics and investigation to Business Intelligence will have a growing impact on data-driven security, which I’ll examine in the next post in this series.